kyma-project/community/concepts/observability-configurable-logging/08-revised-api.md

 metadata:
   name: multiline-custom-regex
 spec:
-  parser: # Name is rejected as it gets generated out of resource name
+  parser: # Name is rejected because it is generated from the resource name
-          # Will be registered as parser to be used in annotations or in a pipeline via a custom parser filter
+          # Will be registered as parser to be used in annotations, or in a pipeline using a custom parser filter
       |
         Format regex
         Regex ^(?<INT>[^ ]+) (?<FLOAT>[^ ]+) (?<BOOL>[^ ]+) (?<STRING>.+)$
-  multilineParser: # Name is rejected as it gets generated out of resource name
+  multilineParser: # Name is rejected because it is generated from the resource name
           # Will be registered as multilineparser on the tail plugin
       |
         type          regex